 Learning to meditate can be a challenge.
 The basic idea of meditation seems simple enough.
 All you need is your body, a comfortable spot and a quiet mind.
 The body and the spot are easily attained.
 The quiet mind?
 Not so much.
-In fact, Meditators of all skill levels struggle with what to focus on when meditating.
+In fact, Meditators of all skill levels can struggle with what to do during meditation.
+Here we share what to focus on when meditating.

 10 Things To Focus on When Meditating

-To meditate properly, you don’t need to empty your mind or think of nothing to attain inner peace.
+To meditate properly, you don’t need to empty your mind or think of nothing to attain a sense of inner peace.
 You just need to “be”.
 Your mind is meant to be bright and alive, you will never be able to just simply turn it off.
-This is where mindful breathing comes in.
+This is where using the mindful breathing technique comes in.

 Every time your mind begins to wander, simply bring your attention back to your breath.
 Breathing in through your nose for 6 seconds, and out through your mouth for 6 seconds.
 Repeating again and again, until you finish your meditation.